nhancox/nodeship-prompt/README.md

   correctly on my machine with no extra steps, though.
 - Optional newline printed between last output and the new prompt (restructure `symbol` settings to accomodate)
-- Better join behavior for plugin results (i.e., when a plugin returns an empty string like can happen with `git` in the future)
 - JSON schema for checking the config?
 Or just throw errors?
 Maybe just a way to test a config to make sure it's valid and then throw in production?
 - Documentation